-The development of the SGD time series for the Homosassa River/Homosassa Spring Group is an important component of the development of the MFLs.
+The development of the SGD time series for the Chassahowitzka River/Chassahowitzka Spring Group is an important component of the development of the MFLs.
 These time series are a critical input condition for the LAMFE hydrodynamic model.
 They also provide the basis for other analyses, like the relationship between flow withdrawal and water quality.
 Throughout the reports, there are multiple presentations of the various methods for calculation of flows from various tributaries and along the main stem.
-What is missing is a specific section or sub-section of the report that summarizes all the flow measurements/calculations and presents a definitive single time series of the total SGD that is utilized for all other analyses.
+Missing is a specific section or sub-section of the report that summarizes all the flow measurements/calculations and a definitive single time series of the total SGD that is utilized for all other analyses.
 This section would also explain the distribution of the final flow.
 These data exist because the hydrodynamic model utilizes them as boundary conditions for the simulation period.
 While these data may be presented in different parts of the report, it is not clearly summarized to provide a final SGD time series.
 A section could be added to the report within the Gage Data, Section 2.3.
-This would be Section 2.3.8 - Total Submarine Groundwater Discharge and Distribution.
-This write up could also be provided within Chapter 5.
+This would be Section 2.3.5 - Total Submarine Groundwater Discharge.
+This section could also be included in Chapter 5.

 Panel Determination on Adequacy of District Response: The updated MFL report has new write ups included in Chapters 2 and 7 that provide time series plots of the full flow record for the SGDs along with tables of statistical analyses and a CDF of the unimpacted flow, the impacted flows, and the minimum flow condition.
-Additionally, as part of previous updates to the Homosassa hydrodynamic model report, time series plots of the SGD flow, temperature and salinity boundary conditions used in the modeling were provided.
+Additionally, a revised version of the Chassahowitzka hydrodynamic modeling report was included in Appendix H which had time series plots of the SGD flow, temperature and salinity boundary conditions used in the modeling.
 Based on these updates to the reports, the issues identified relative to the SGD documentation have been addressed.